SSbit01/secure-otp-server/README.md

 This server uses a hybrid design to provide stateful security without the overhead of a storage system.

-1. When an OTP is created, its metadata (e.g. credential, expiry, attempts) is encrypted into a token using AES-256-GCM.
-This token is sent to the client in a secure, `HttpOnly` cookie.
+1. When an OTP is created, its metadata (e.g. credential, expiry, attempts) is appended to an encrypted list of tokens (one entry per credential) using AES-256-GCM.
+The list is sent to the client in a secure, `HttpOnly` cookie.
 2. The encryption key is not stored directly.
-Instead, a random, single-use ID is generated and stored on the server, pointing to the key.
+Instead, a random ID is generated and stored on the server.
-3. When the client attempts to verify an OTP, it sends back the encrypted token.
-The server uses the ID to retrieve the correct key.
-After each verification attempt, the key and its ID are deleted from the server's key management system (KMS).
+3. When the client attempts to verify an OTP, it sends back the encrypted list.
+The server selects the current credential's token, and after each verification attempt updates its ID.
+4. The encrypted cookie stores at most `MAX_OTP_CREDENTIALS` entries, so users can switch between multiple credentials without restarting the flow while keeping the session footprint small.

 This process ensures that each encrypted token can only be used for verification once, effectively preventing replay attacks.
 By default, the KMS stores keys in memory, but it can be customized in [`src/custom/kms.ts`](/src/custom/kms.ts) to use a persistent store like Redis or KV storage for serverless environments or distributed systems.